What are the advantages of the SNHU in the High School dual enrollment program?

 Students complete a SNHU in the High School dual enrollment application (including parental permission); submit the application with a $100 fee, either by check payable to SNHU or by completing the credit card information on the application, and give it to the teacher.
 The teacher will collect all fees and applications and forward them to their high school liaison who will forward to the dual enrollment office at the university.
 The applications and fees will be processed and students will be given the status of part-time, non-matriculating, non-degree-seeking students at SNHU.

 How are grades determined and reported?

 Grades are determined by the high school teacher, who will submit a final grade roster to the director for dual enrollment at SNHU.
 Grades will be recorded by the SNHU registrar and will appear on an SNHU transcript.
-Following each completed course, students will receive an unofficial transcript showing the credits and grades earned.
 Students may request an official transcript once grades have been recorded.
 The current fee per transcript request will apply.
 The process is completely automated and students will need to provide their SNHU ID number to assist in identifying the correct student.

 Can students withdraw from a course?

 Students may withdraw from an SNHU course prior to November 15 for a one-semester course or March 15 for a full-year course but only with the support of the teacher and parent(s).
 The high school teacher/administrator must submit written notification to the director for dual enrollment at SNHU.
 This policy is strictly adhered to and no exceptions will be made; therefore it is important for students to monitor their progress in the course.
 Written requests for withdrawal must be submitted by the high school teacher.
 Should a student withdraw from an SNHU course, the fee will not be refunded.